albertibass/ggso_website/details.md

 # Eligibility & Registration Policies

-* Teams’ places in the tournament are reserved in the order that they submit online registration, provided that the registration fee is received by Golden Gate SciOly by November 1, 2019.
+* Teams’ places in the tournament are reserved on a first come, first served basis, provided that the registration fee is received by Golden Gate Science Olympiad by November 1, 2019.
 Teams whose payment is not received by November 1 will forfeit their place to a team on the waitlist.
 Please contact us at goldengatescioly@gmail.com if meeting the payment deadline may pose a problem for your school.

 * The Golden Gate Science Olympiad Invitational Tournament is a Division C competition.
 All teams must conform to the Science Olympiad Division C membership rules.
 All students on each team must be eligible to compete for that team as per the eligibility rules specified on soinc.org.